ibbles/LearningGoogleAppsScript/HTML Popup.md

 ```

 Create a function to display the HTML page in a dialog.
-Dialog windows created this way can only be shown from interactive contexts such as from a menu item.
+Dialog windows created this way can only be shown from interactive contexts such as from a [[Creating Menu Items|Menu Item]].
 They cannot be used from a [[Formula]] or using the Run button from the Apps Script IDE.

+Here is the JavaScript code for displaying the Hello World page:
 ```js
 function onLoad() {
 	SpreadsheetApp.getUi().createMenu("My Menu")